Mexican National Who Raped And Murdered 7-Year-Old Girl Will Never Be Executed

 During the lengthy appeals process, which lasted over 15 years, psychologist, Dr. Antonio Puente, testified for the defense that Zuniga was in possession of 56 IQ.
 Another psychologist later testified that Zuniga scored a 64 on an IQ test he administered.

-In short, Zuniga will not be put to death, but will spend the rest of his life behind bars, being financially supported by the taxpayers of North Carolina.
+In short, Zuniga will not be put to death but will spend the rest of his life behind bars, being financially supported by the taxpayers of North Carolina.

 Today, the child killer resides among the general population in North Carolina’s Central Prison in Raleigh.
 Since entering prison on Feb.
 19, 1985, Zuniga has committed more than a dozen infractions, including “theft” and “self injury.”